-- They compiled, and continuously update, the Guide to the Project Management Body of Knowledge handbook that contains all the set international standards and guidelines for project management.
+- They compiled, and continuously update, the Guide to the Project Management Body of Knowledge handbook that contains international standards and guidelines for project management.

-- They offer professional certification to give working project managers the credentials needed to build their careers.
+- They offer professional certification to give working project managers the credentials they need to build their careers.

 - They foster the development of professional co-operation by building international networks for PMI members to belong to and to benefit from.

 - They do global advocacy for project management professionalism through establishing international standards for project management in both business and government around the world.

 The PMI in South Africa